JorgeFerrer/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

 making it easy for users to restore data without the intervention of an administrator.
 A file storage API with multiple available back-ends makes storing and sharing files trivial.
 Search is built into the system as well, and it is designed for developers to integrate it with their applications.
-Almost any framework you might think of using or developing is already there; you just need to take advantage of it: a Social Networking API, user-generated forms with data lists, a message bus, an audit system, and much more.
+Many of the frameworks you might need when developing complex applications Are already there; you just need to take advantage of it: a Social Networking API, user-generated forms with data lists, a message bus, an audit system, and much more.

-The same is true for customization.
-Almost anything in Liferay can be customized.
-Application interfaces can be redesigned, the whole user interface can be themed, and menu items can be added or removed.

 ## Modules

 All applications, extensions, and customizations built on Liferay are distributed and deployed as *modules*.
 A module is just a typical JAR file,